psyaj9/HackathonxDotplot/README.md

 ### User-Friendly Desktop Framework
 * **Desktop Application:** Developed for ease of use by hospital staff
-* **Forms and GUI:** Provides intutive forms and a clean interface tailord for desktop usage
+* **Forms and GUI:** Provides intutive forms and a clean interface tailored for desktop usage

 ## Languages Used
 * HTML